For help using eTaxBC, please see our eTaxBC Frequently Asked Questions.

 Federal agencies as well as all federal employees pay PST on sales and leases of goods and services.
 This includes:

 The Government of Canada, all federal Crown Corporations and agencies, and their employees pay MRDT on sales of short-term accommodation in participating areas of BC.
-For more information, please see the PST and MRDT Guide for Accommodation Providers (PDF).
+For more information, please see Accommodation (Bulletin PST 120) (PDF).

 For information on sales and leases to First Nation governments, please see bulletin Sales and Leases to Governments (CTB 002) (PDF).

 The tax on short term accommodation (formerly the provincial hotel room tax) will be re-implemented at the same time as the PST.
 The tax rate will be 8%, the same rate as prior to harmonization, and tax will apply in the same way it did prior to the HST.

 For more information on the tax on accommodation, read Accommodation (Bulletin PST 120) (PDF).

 The MRDT of up to 2% levied on behalf of participating municipalities, regional districts and eligible entities such as

 non-profit tourism associations will continue after April 1, 2013.
 The MRDT will be incorporated into the PST along with the 8% provincial tax on accommodation.
 The program will continue unchanged, other than changing the due date for remitting the tax to correspond with the due date for remitting PST (the last day of the month following the reporting period).